wasim919/Web-App-Django/README.md

 The to do for this projects:
 have forms with image saving capabilities;foul language detector and more sophistication to check whether illicit or empty entries are not made to the system

+## Need to add the private messaging table in the database